-We are also pursuing a second water licence for Revelstoke Dam to allow us to use another 3,000 cubic feet per second of water (cfs) for power generation.
+The provincial Comptroller of Water Rights has also granted a second water licence for Revelstoke Dam to allow us to use another 3,000 cubic feet per second of water (cfs) for power generation.
 Although Revelstoke Dam was originally licenced for 90,000 cfs to allow generation with six units, modern units have slightly higher capacity and can divert more water.
 The second water licence will allow us to operate the facility at maximum capacity with six generating units.